freesewing/markdown/org/docs/patterns/holmes/instructions/en.md

 <Note>

 Whilst certainly optional, you may find that a button is what is missing from the hat to finish the look.
 So if you are uncertain of the look at this point, make up a quick button and place it on temporarily to see if this is what missing.
-If it is attach it permanently.
+If it is, attach it permanently.
 Whilst a covered button is recommeneded you can use whatever button you desire, feel free to experiment!

 </Note>